 Introduction to New Richmond, Wisconsin

 New Richmond, Wisconsin, in St Croix county, is 29 miles NE of St. Paul, Minnesota.
 The city is conveniently located inside the Minneapolis-Saint Paul metropolitan area.
-There are an estimated 6,310 people in New Richmond.

 New Richmond History

 The city of New Richmond was established in 1857.
 In 1899, the city was heavily damaged by an F5 Tornado, completely destroying the eastern side of New Richmond and Main Street and killing more than one hundred people.
 A major portion of Main Street was reconstructed within five years, however.

 - Polk County Museum